thijskuilman/open-supermarket-api/readme.md

 ## How to contribute

-Right now contributing is not necesary, since Open Supermarket is still in its starting phase.
-Once the fundamentals are in place, contribution instructions will be detailed.
+Right now contributing is not necessary, since Open Supermarket is still in its starting phase.
+Instructions regarding contributions will be detailed once the fundamentals are in place.